Montgomery County, Arkansas

-Montgomery County is a county in the U.S. state of Arkansas.
+Montgomery County is a county in the Ouachita Mountains region of the U.S. state of Arkansas.
 As of the 2020 United States census, the population was 8,484.
 The county seat is Mount Ida.
 Montgomery County is Arkansas's 45th county, formed on December 9, 1842, and named after Richard Montgomery, an American Revolutionary War general.

 History

 Stone spear and dart points found in the area verify that people from the Dalton tradition were present in Montgomery County around 8500 BC.
 Early signs of houses and American Indian cemeteries are present in and around Caddo Gap, Arkansas, indicating the definite presence of the Caddo Indians having settled in the area in the 13th century and 14th century.
 In 1541, the explorer Hernando de Soto fought the Tula Indians at Caddo Gap, and he was injured during that battle.

 The first white settlers arrived in 1812, when Martin and Mary Collier settled what is now Caddo Gap.
 They befriended the local tribes, and seemingly had no problems from them whatsoever.
 Granville Whittington arrived in 1835, and built a road that led from Hot Springs, Arkansas to his farm about a mile north of the settlement of Montgomery.
 By 1836 when Arkansas received statehood, most of the native Indians were gone.
 Some of the native Indian women had intermingled and intermarried with local white settlers.
 Whittington opened a general store that drew customers from the surrounding area, and in 1842 he opened the Mount Ida Post Office in Mount Ida.
 West of the Ouachita River, settlers from a wagon train wintered in what is now Oden, and decided to stay when the weather cleared.
 Montgomery County was named after General Richard Montgomery, an American general who died during the American Revolution.

 Originally part of the Louisiana Purchase, it was first claimed by Spain, then France, and in 1813 was part of Arkansas County, then in 1818 was part of Clark County.
 On December 9, 1842, Montgomery County became its own county, with Montgomery as its county seat.
 In 1850 Salem became the county seat, but later that same year the county seat changed again, to Mount Ida, where Whittington's Post Office was located.
 Mount Ida incorporated in 1854.